Sustainability Day 2013

 Joan Fitzgerald is Director of Law and Public Policy at Northeastern University, and is the author of Emerald Cities: Urban Sustainability and Economic Development, which examines how U.S. and Western European cities are addressing global warming, energy dependence and opportunities for green economic development, including new technology-based industry clusters, improving efficiency in manufacturing processes, and creating well-paying green jobs.

-Harris is Executive Director of Atlanta?s Center for Sustainable Solutions, and a leader in inclusive environmental education efforts in Atlanta.
-He helped establish the Emerald Cities Collaborative Atlanta, and has recently been nominated for the White House Champions of Change award.
+Garry Harris is Executive Director of Atlanta?s Center for Sustainable Solutions, and a leader in inclusive environmental education efforts in Atlanta.
+He helped establish the Emerald Cities Collaborative Atlanta, and was recently nominated for the White House Champions of Change award.
 He is also president of HTS Enterprises, an energy technology consulting firm.

 Copies of Fitzgerald?s book Emerald Cities are available in Library Reserves for those faculty who plan to bring their class.
 The Green Cincinnati Plan can be viewed at http://www.cincinnati-oh.gov/oeq/citywide-efforts/climate-protection-green-cincinnati-plan/.